-Impact of EIOPA's proposals (compared to "no change") Long-term and green financing No impact identified Risk sensitivity and volatility No impact identified.
-0 S Proportionality Requests for joint on-site inspections would only be possible when there is a material concern on the solvency position of an insurer. + Effectiveness Quality of supervision - protection against failures This recommendation would enhance cooperation between Home and Host supervisors and would ensure a shared view on the situation of an insurer, which is already in material breach of its capital requirements.
-EIOPA's binding mediation role would ensure that (i) disagreements are settled in a consistent manner and (ii) there is no risk of abuse of request for joint onsite inspection by Host supervisors or of refusals by Home supervisors. ++ Financial stability No impact identified.
+Impact of EIOPA's proposals (compared to "no change") Long-term and green financing No impact identified.
+Risk sensitivity and volatility No impact identified.
+0 S Proportionality Requests for joint on-site inspections would only be possible when there is a material concern on the solvency position of a insurer.
+Effectiveness Quality of supervision - protection against failures Financial stability No impact identified.
 0 International competitiveness No impact identified.
 0 Efficiency (cost-effectiveness) Cooperation through joint on-site inspection has a cost for the supervisory authorities, but this is an effective manner to ensure that supervisory authorities, under the coordination by EIOPA, intensively cooperate in case of strong concerns on the solvency of an insurer. +